SAMPREETHI26/Consecure/readme.md

 # 📘 Cyber Threat Intelligence Dashboard

-**secure** is a ML-powered threat intelligence dashboard with real-time WebSocket updates, full REST API support, user authentication, and a React-based frontend.
+**** A ML-powered threat intelligence dashboard with real-time WebSocket updates, full REST API support, user authentication, and a React-based frontend.
 It allows security analysts to register, log in, analyze cyber threats, and visualize them in real-time.

 ---